semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### Width

-SidePanel has a fixed width that does not change when the browser window is resized.
+SidePanel has a fixed width that doesn't change when the browser window is resized.
 The default width of the panel is 256px.
 You can change it if necessary.

 ### Container